-Shedding the command and control anatomy, leaders need to recognize and be the first ones to signal change by adopting agile ways of working and telegraphing the same through their evolved public behaviors.
+Leaders need to recognize and be the first ones to signal change by adopting agile ways of working and telegraphing the same through their evolved public behaviors.

-“Good leaders lead, agile leaders lead with the intention to serve.”
+“Good leaders lead, agile leaders, lead with the intention to serve.”

-Championing the values of trust, transparency, accountability, collaboration and by realizing the promise of trial and error, they focus on empowering their teams and removing impediments to drive value.
-In cultivating servant leadership, agile leaders withdraw from micromanaging smallest details, develop newer ways of open communication to engage with the organization, and grant autonomy to their cross-functional teams.
+Championing the values of trust, transparency, accountability, collaboration and by realizing the promise of trial and error, they focus on empowering their software development teams and removing impediments to drive value.
+In cultivating servant leadership, agile leaders withdraw from micromanaging the smallest details, develop newer ways of open communication to engage with the organization, and grant autonomy to their cross-functional teams.